Clever-ISA/Clever-ISA/specs/asm.md

 Example: `jeq.l` encodes a branch weight of `7`, and `jne.-6` encodes a branch weight of -6

-For the vec prefix, the element size value in bits should be used following the `.` suffix
+For the vec prefix, the element size value in bits should be used following the `.` suffix.
+A size name may be used instead of a numeric value (`short` is not accepted)
 Examples: `vec.8`, `vec.16`, etc.

 ## Condition Codes